-Are Oregon Vital Records Open to the Public?
+Are Oregon Vital Records Public?

 Online vital record orders typically require that the requesting party provide information with which to process the request.
 The information required typically includes: